SHAPE Involve and Engage: frequently asked questions

 What types of partners can I include in my project?

-You should form a partnership with a gallery, library, archive, or museum (GLAM organisation) as your primary partner.
+You should form a partnership with a gallery, library, archive, or museum (GLAM ) or a performing arts organisation as your primary partner.
 This includes heritage centres and museums of science and industry.
 You may also choose to include civil society organisations such as a local charity or social enterprise, community groups, or an arts practitioner as well.
+Your partner organisation must be based in the UK.
 You can contact the British Academy Events Team to discuss your proposed partner if you are unsure.

 We also welcome applications which are led by a researcher at a GLAM organisation, as long as you meet the qualifying criteria, but you should still form a partnership with a university.